-(formal/mathematical) "space", and there are actually some good reasons for this: in contrast to classical mathematical objects, there is no "universal space" that can naturally accommodate this set of strings.
+As a result, there is no (classical) mathematical framework in which, for example, the set of all strings over a fixed finite alphabet can be reliably considered as elements of some (formal/mathematical) "space", and there are actually some good reasons for this: in contrast to classical mathematical objects, there is no "universal space" that can naturally accommodate this set of strings.
 In my opinion, the latter situation is mainly due to the fact that the relationships between two strings are not defined well, and therefore there are no well-defined classes of strings.
-I believe that unless some temporal "frame of reference" is introduced, as was done in the ETS formalism, for example, we are not dealing here with a reliable form of representation.
+I believe that unless some temporal dimension of representation is introduced-as was done in the ETS formalism, for example-we are not dealing here with a reliable form of representation.
 A simple example might clarify this point: How do I compose/construct a new, non-trivial sentence?
-The process does not proceed from left to right as the final written form may suggest, simply because the generation of a sentence in my mind follows a more complex "non-linear" order, not related to the linearly-written sequence of words.
+The process does not proceed from left to right as the final written form may suggest, simply because the generation of a sentence in my mind follows a more complex "non-linear" order, not (obviously) related to the linearly-written sequence of words.
+Of course, the same is true for DNA sequences.
 The representational situation with graphs is even more problematic, since a graph's formative history is more complex than that of a string.

 Thus, the inadequacy of the popular discrete representations, e.g. strings, trees, and graphs, cannot be remedied in a simple manner: it requires radical rethinking.
 It is such rethinking that actually led to the ETS formalism.
-I am afraid that a "relational revolution", in which "statistical machine learning is [currently] in the midst of" [36], has nothing to do with the radical representational rethinking I am referring to.
+I am afraid that a "relational revolution", in which "statistical machine learning is [currently] in the midst of" [38], has nothing to do with the radical representational rethinking I am referring to (see Section 2).

-11 Why conventional methodologies for the evaluation of performance of learning algorithms are inadequate for that purpose
+12 Why conventional methodologies for the evaluation of performance of learning algorithms are inadequate for that purpose

-First of all, it is very important to realize that, today, in the age of computing, almost any model could be "made to work" in a number of applications, especially when given enough resources.
-That does not at all mean that the model has a scientific value.
-What makes a new model scientifically attractive is its important "explanatory" value, i.e. it must hypothesize a qualitatively new, non-trivial feature of reality that one should be able to verify "experimentally" (otherwise, at best, it is not a "new" model).
-If no interesting feature of reality is being hypothesized, the model, accordingly, does not have much scientific value.
+First of all, it is very important to realize (particularly for funding agencies) that, today, in the age of computing, almost any model, including a very poor one, could be "made to work" in a number of applications, especially when given enough human resources.
+That does not at all mean that the model has a scientific merit.
+What makes a new model scientifically attractive is its important explanatory value, i.e. it must hypothesize a qualitatively new, non-trivial feature of reality that one should be able to verify experimentally (otherwise, at best, it is not a "new" model).
+If no interesting/novel feature of reality is being hypothesized, the model, accordingly, does not have much scientific value.
 In AI, one must insist on this criterion to an even greater extent, since there is a strong intuitive expectation that any natural environment is "meaningful", or "full of meaning".
-Thus, in pattern recognition (and machine learning), from a scientific point of view, a useful formalism is supposed to advance a "useful" hypothesis about the structure of pattern classes in the universe15.
-Again, as was mentioned in section 4, there is a longstanding scientific practice concerning the verification of such hypotheses.
+Thus, in pattern recognition (and machine learning), from a scientific point of view, a useful formalism is supposed to advance a "useful" hypothesis about the structure of pattern classes in the Universe16.
+Again, as was mentioned in Section 5, there is a longstanding scientific practice concerning the verification of such hypotheses.
 But, above all, one must have such a hypothesis.
 The ETS formalism advances such a hypothesis, while no other popular machine learning model does so.